imagitama/chordmaster/README.md

-# Chords
+# ChordMaster

-A React app that lists all common guitar chords.
+A React app that shows chords, keys and more.

 ## Usage